Top 5 tips to pass a health and safety restaurant inspection

 Always make sure you're using only fresh ingredients and it's being stored in the proper conditions.
 Checking cellar temps and your using reputable suppliers.

-An online compliance tool can help you see everything that you need to cover, set reminders and track progress even if your not on site.
+An can help you see everything that you need to cover, set reminders and track progress even if your not on site.

 -3.
 Have an effective risk assessment in place